 Past PMD Projects have included:

-- Planting native plants to restore the banks of Walden Pond
+- Planting native plants to restore urban wilds

-- Preparing and serving tasty, nutritious meals for the Women's Lunch Place
+- Preparing and serving tasty, nutritious meals for people in need

-- Repairing paving stone path for Somerville's Community Growing Center
+- Installing and maintaining paving stone path for Somerville's Community Growing Center

-- Removing invasive barberry plants from Mt.
-Washington in the Berkshires for The Nature Conservancy
+- Removing invasive barberry plants and knotweed from areas of critical environmental concern in the Berkshires for The Nature Conservancy

 Many, many thanks to the many PMD supporters who made this all possible!